2300278/CS220AU-DP/README.md

 ## Tasks
-1. Complete peer-assessment and assess Eva's essay (2300181)
+1. Receiive peer-assessment

 ## Log
+- 2023-12-15 homework: provided student 2300181 with my review
 - 2023-12-15 class: overview with classmates and teacher of the portfolio in itself, necessary adjustments made
 - 2023-12-10/11 homework: finished essay, added bibliography, proofread, completed portfolio overview and self-assessment
 - 2023-12-08 homework: progress made on my essay plan and beginning of writing (introduction and first paragraphs)